 The buyers will order the home inspection on your house within 10 days of putting the contract into escrow.
 In accordance with the state’s standards, the home inspector will come to your house to identify any health, safety, or major mechanical issues and write up a report on their findings.

-A typical home inspection takes a few hours for an average sized house.
-Then the report takes about 3-4 days to complete.
-The home inspector will go through the interior and exterior of the house to record any broken, defected, or hazardous issues with the house and the area surrounding the house.
+A typical home inspection takes a few hours for an average-sized house.
+Then the report takes about three to four days to complete.
+The home inspector will go through the interior and exterior of the house to record any broken, defective, or hazardous issues with the house and the area surrounding the house.

-Buckle up, because the home inspection is the first big hurdle of the closing process (issues found during the inspection cause 16% of closing delays).
+Buckle up because the home inspection is the first big hurdle of the closing process.
 Your contract will likely be contingent on the home inspection, which means the buyers can walk away if the inspection goes awry.
 No home is perfect, so you can expect to receive a laundry list of issues in the inspection report, most of which will be minor.

 Buyers are mainly concerned with any problems that could pose a health or safety risk.
 So it’s only if the home inspector finds any of these seven big issues in your home that you should prepare for some tough negotiations: